myelinio/myelin.io/content/blog/recommender-demo.md

 - **Training step:** Train a Keras recommender model
 - **Deployment step:** Deploy a REST API to serve the model

-In addition Myelin provides sensors that makes decisions on how to proceed between tasks.
+In addition Myelin provides sensors that make decisions on how to proceed between tasks.
 We will define three sensors:

 - **Train on start:** a sensor that executes tasks for the first time